TEvans-Developer/Splunk_Active_Directory_Home-Lab-/README.md

 </br> We will install splunk universial forwarder on the target vm.
 Go to splunk.com on the vm and download the Splunk Universal Forwarder as a Windows-64 bit package ( must be signed into account).

 </br> Double click the download packages and agree to the license agreement, make sure "An on-premises Splunk Enterprise instance" box is selected, hit next > user name left as admin and random generated password selected.
-Skip deploying server, receiving indexer should be the splunk server 192.10.10.10 : 9997,  then install.
+Skip deploying servers, the receiving indexer should be the splunk server 192.10.10.10 : 9997, then install.

-</br> We will download sysmon from micrsoft, with sysmon configuration by olaf on GitHub, find sysmonconfig.xml, click raw, save as, and save in download directory on vm machine.
+</br> We will download sysmon from microsoft, with sysmon configuration by olaf on GitHub, find sysmonconfig.xml, click raw, save as, and save in download directory on vm machine.
 Go to downloads and extract all from Sysmon zip folder.

 </br> https://github.com/olafhartong/sysmon-modular